 At first glance, the two fish are pretty similar.
 They’re the same shape.
 They’re often the same size.
 They can both show up in the same waters.
 But these are two very different species.
 Here’s a handy guide to telling them apart, from how they look to where they live, and most importantly of all, when and how you should try to catch them.

-How to Tell the Difference Between Large and Smallmouth Bass
+How to Tell the Difference Between Smallmouth and Largemouth Bass

-The first and most obvious difference between Smallmouth and Largemouth Bass is that Largemouth grow a lot bigger.
+The first and most obvious difference between Large and Smallmouth Bass is that Largemouth grow a lot bigger.
 Smallies usually top out at around 10 pounds, while Largies can double that easily.

 You can also tell the species apart by their color.
 Smallmouth are often known as “Brown Bass,” while Largemouth are nicknamed “Green Bass.”
 In reality, though, both fish can vary in color depending on their age, location, and a bunch of other factors.
 Don’t worry, there are three surefire ways to distinguish Smallmouth versus Largemouth Bass.